etalab/sill-contents/README.md

 # Consolidate and generate SILL data

-`SILL` stands for "Socle Interministériel de Logiciels Libres", which refers to the list of recommended free software for the french public sector.
+`SILL` stands for "socle interministériel de logiciels libres", which refers to the list of recommended free software for the french public sector.